TopDeveloper29/UPrompt/Documentation/Variable.md

 # [Back](https://github.com/TopDeveloper29/UPrompt/blob/Post/README.md) | Variables

 ## Setting Variables
 Setting variables in UPrompt are denoted by starting and ending with **#**.
 These variables represent values that are configured in the application's settings and are commonly used in CSS to configure the theme of the application.
-Here are some examples of setting variables:
+Here are

 | Name                  | Description                                                     |
 | --------------------- | --------------------------------------------------------------- |